Note: Click each tab for the next page.

 D. STRUCTURAL

-failures are often a result of poor design or construction, although a minor force may have
+structures.
+Structural failures are often a result of poor design or construction, although a minor force may have precipitated the failure.

 E. OTHER DAMAGES